About this site This site is currently under development.

 Pat Snelgrove (PS)

 Geoff Townson (GT/WGT)

 How do I find my Building Stone on this site?

 Please click on the button below

-The Dorset Building Stone Atlas produced by English Heritage can be downloaded by clicking the button below.
+The Dorset Building Stone Atlas produced by Historic England (formerly English Heritage)

 Church architectural terms.
 A very useful illustrated glossary is available on Wikimedia Commons.
 The Norwich Historic Church Trust is also helpful.
 Click the buttons (to the right) to access these sites.